-6. Policy Overview, Scrutiny & Select Committees
+6. Select Committees

 These committees support the work of the Cabinet and the Council as a whole.
 The committees are able to inquire into matters of local concern.
 This could lead to reports and recommendations which advise the Cabinet and the Council as a whole on its polices, budget and service delivery.
 The Committees monitor the decisions of the Cabinet and the performance of the Council's services.
-The Committees will have the opportunity to comment on forthcoming decisions to be made by the Cabinet, and will have the opportunity to contribute to the development of policy.
-Councillors who are not in the Cabinet can 'call-in' a decision that has been made by the Cabinet but not yet implemented.
+The Committees will have the opportunity to comment on forthcoming decisions to be made by the Cabinet and will have the opportunity to contribute to the development of policy.
+Councillors on these committees can 'call-in' a decision that has been made by the Cabinet but not yet implemented.

-The Executive Scrutiny Committee will consider whether the decision is appropriate, and it may recommend that the Cabinet reconsider the decision.
 The External Services Select Committee can examine the work of non-Council agencies in the Borough and advise the Cabinet of any issues of concern.